rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/properties_bhcs.png">
 </p>

 Here we are setting up the processing of button head capscrews.
-You'll see we need to know what template to use and how to name the file.
+You can see we need to specify what template to use and how to name the file.
 We must also provide the companion spreadsheet name and the tab in that file where the information is stored.

 As mentioned previously, formulas can contain entries such as `%{Name}` and `%{Length}`.
 Variables not proceeded by `System.` or `Custom.` are assumed to come from the companion spreadsheet.